 By Julia Opella on Nov 1, 2016 6:46:06 AM

 Of the two, which are you more likely to stay on longer than a few minutes?
-Let’s be honest here, we’re all probably going to say the one on the right.
+Let’s be honest here: We’re all probably going to say the one on the right.
 Why is that?
-Well, for one, there is so much going on there on the left that it’s just too difficult to differentiate the information.
+Well, for one, there is so much activity there on the left that it’s just too difficult to differentiate the information.
 It’s all kind of a blur, isn’t it?
 Also, the numerous color choices are just an eyesore.
-The page on the right has chosen a color scheme and they’ve stuck with it throughout the page.
+The page on the right has chosen a color scheme, and they’ve stuck with it throughout the page.
 Their calls to action are prominent, and look!
 You can see their BBB membership right there.
 The left page’s use of dozens and dozens of thumbnail photos and links to click is just too much.
 A strong design makes a huge difference.

 Now, your page is very likely not like the page on the left.
 Most people either hire a website designer or at least have enough of an idea of what a nice page looks like to achieve that vision.
 That being said, you can still ensure you’re showing your trustworthiness, even once you’ve achieved the great website!
 Take a look at what Amazon has done here:

-They have their normal sign in button there on the top right, but at the bottom left, you can see another sign in button that says “Sign in Securely.”
+They have their standard sign-in button there on the top right, but at the bottom left, you can see another sign-in button that says, “Sign in Securely.”
 Since Amazon deals with millions of customers’ personal information, this is a great way to show that they’re focused on keeping that information safe.
 This method could also be used for signup sheets, consultation forms, and information requests, too.

 Thanks for reading!